Chymyst/chymyst-core/docs/joinrun.md

 ```

 A reaction site can take any number of reactions.
-With Scala's `:_*` syntax, a reaction site can also take a sequence of reactions.
+With Scala's `:_*` syntax, an RS can also take a sequence of reactions.

-All reactions listed in the reaction site will be activated at once.
+All reactions listed in the RS will be activated at once.

-Whenever we inject any molecule that is used as input to one of these reactions, it is _this_ reaction site (and no other) that will decide which reactions to run.
+Whenever we inject any molecule that is used as input to one of these reactions, it is _this_ RS (and no other) that will decide which reactions to run.
-For this reason, we say that those molecules are "bound" to this reaction site, or that they are "consumed" in it, or that they are "input molecules" in this reaction site.
+For this reason, we say that those molecules are "bound" to this RS, or that they are "consumed" at that RS, or that they are "input molecules" at this RS.

-Here is an example of a reaction site:
+Here is an example of an RS:

 ```scala
 val c = new M[Int]("counter")